 |photo by Dennis Monague|

-Last night, I had a dream which instructed me to write this blog post.
+Last night, I had a visitation which instructed me to write this blog post.
 I am not sure for whom this teaching has come through, but if it is you, please contact me.
 I do not think it needs to be understood literally, but perhaps it should be.
 In any case, I simply had an overpowering need to share it.

 In my dream, a young witch came to me distraught.
 Her father had begun to act confused and violent, some kind of sudden onset dementia, for which the doctors can find no cause.
 Eventually, she had out of him that he had gone into the woods behind his home, and there made love to the forest.
 And so I gave her this ritual to preform, to free him from fairy enslavement.